-After starting the year with much promise, the price of U3O8 has spent the year falling as the sector remains opaque in the wake of President Trump’s Section 232 punt.
-Hesitant utility companies that stayed away from market also drove the price of the energy fuel lower.
+After starting 2019 with much promise, the U3O8 spot price has spent the year falling.
+The sector remains opaque in the wake of US President Donald Trump’s Section 232 punt, and utility companies’ hesitance to enter the market has also driven the price of the energy fuel lower.

 Over the 12 month period, the value of uranium has slipped 9.9 percent from US$28.54 per pound in January to US$25.70 in mid-December.

-As the price continued its year-long downward descent, uranium producers struggled to remain solvent as the wait for a price surge continues.
+As prices continued their year-long descent, uranium producers struggled to remain solvent as the wait for a price surge continued.

-As the year ends, the Investing News Network (INN) is looking back at the main uranium trends of 2019, including long-lasting production cuts from two of the largest uranium suppliers, government probes into national security and future uses vowing to breathe life into a flat sector while offsetting carbon emissions.
+Now that the year is ending, the Investing News Network (INN) is looking back at the main uranium trends of 2019, including long-lasting production cuts from two of the largest uranium suppliers, government probes into national security and future uses that could breathe life into a flat sector.

 Uranium trends Q1: Price hits year-to-date high

-The year started with the uranium sector still awaiting the decision regarding the US Department of Commerce’s announcement on the Section 232 investigation into foreign uranium imports.
-Optimism that President Trump would implement a domestic quota that could bolster prices abounded as the price of U3O8 opened the year trading for US$28.58.
+The year started with the uranium sector still awaiting a decision on the US Department of Commerce’s Section 232 investigation into foreign uranium imports.
+Optimism that Trump would implement a domestic quota that could bolster prices abounded in the space.

-Throughout January the price inched higher, ending the 30-day period at its year-to-date high, US$29.10.
+Throughout January, prices inched higher, ending the 30 day period at a year-to-date high of US$29.10.

-In February, waiting remained the main theme, as the sector continued to be impacted by Washington’s lack of clarity on uranium imports and the absence of participation from utility companies which traditionally purchase uranium for electricity generation during the first quarter of the year.
+In February, waiting remained the main theme, as the sector continued to be impacted by Washington’s lack of clarity on uranium imports and the absence of utilities companies, which traditionally purchase uranium for electricity generation during the first quarter of the year.

-Cameco (TSX:CCO,NYSE:CCJ), the world’s largest uranium producer, indefinitely shuttered its McArthur River mine and Key Lake mill in Saskatchewan’s Athabasca Basin in 2018 due to low prices and has yet to bring the projects back online.
+Cameco (TSX:CCO,NYSE:CCJ), the world’s largest uranium producer, indefinitely shuttered its McArthur River mine and Key Lake mill in Saskatchewan’s Athabasca Basin in 2018 due to low prices, and it has yet to bring the projects back online.

-There was speculation that the 17 percent reduction in global supply as result of Cameco’s reduced output would benefit the spot price but has yet to emerge, and other producers have felt the pressure low prices and high overhead are having.
+There was speculation that the 17 percent reduction in global supply that came as a result of Cameco’s reduced output would benefit the spot price, but that has yet to emerge, and other producers have felt the pressure of low prices and high overhead.

-Concern that a supply shortfall may materialize began to grow towards the end of February and was recurring theme at the 2019 Prospectors & Developers Association of Canada (PDAC) convention held in Toronto at the beginning of March.
+Expectations that a supply shortfall might materialize began to grow towards the end of February, and that was a recurring theme at the 2019 Prospectors & Developers Association of Canada (PDAC) convention, held in Toronto at the beginning of March.

-“I think (the spot price) will continue to trend a little bit higher as Cameco has to buy for 2019 and potentially into 2020,” said Nick Carter, executive vice president, uranium, at UxC.
+“I think (the spot price) will continue to trend a little bit higher as Cameco has to buy for 2019 and potentially into 2020,” said Nick Carter, executive vice president of uranium at UxC.
 “It’s really going to depend; it’s becoming a little bit of a complicated market with Section 232.”

-However, Carter did remain cautious about the pace the market would take.
+However, Carter did express caution about the pace the market would take.

 “Moving into this year, we’ll see a little bit more inventory utilization, several million pounds will continue to be drawn down, but it’s a slow market in terms of an actual turnaround.”

-Despite low prices being a hindrance for producers and explorers it does offer a potential value opportunity for investors looking to get in while the market is low, as Lobo Tiggre, CEO of Louis James LLC, pointed out.
+While low prices are a hindrance for producers and explorers, they do offer a potential value opportunity for investors looking to get in while the market is low, as Lobo Tiggre, CEO of Louis James LLC, noted.

 “I do think uranium’s time has come,” Tiggre told INN at PDAC.
 “I think there’s a particularly great opportunity for investors in that the stocks have been hammered with the broader equities.
 You could see this (in Q4 2018) … The uranium stocks would go down with everything else, even if uranium was up at that time.
 So, a divergence in price and value is an opportunity for investors.”

-At the end of March, the spot price fell to US$24.95 its lowest point since July 2018, however it wasn’t the bottom for the uranium price in 2019.
+At the end of March, the spot price fell to US$24.95, its lowest point since July 2018.
+However, that wasn’t the bottom for the uranium price in 2019.